mitchchn/chbs/README.md

 ###Why do "true" random numbers matter?###

-Computers are terrible at being random.
-In fact, they just can't do it.
-Computer-generated random numbers are always based on a seed, such as the system time.
-If you know the seed, you can reproduce the "random" information.
-RANDOM.org addresses this limitation by basing its random seed on [atmospheric radio noise](http://www.random.org/faq/#Q1.4), providing us with the closest thing possible to truly random computed data.
+Computers are terrible at being random; in fact, they just can't do it.
+Digital "random number generators" base their output on a seed, such as the system time.
+The numbers they generate might look arbitrary, but if you know the seed, you can reproduce the "random" numbers precisely.

-__correcthorse.py__ retrieves true random numbers from RANDOM.org over an SSL connection.
-Then it matches those numbers against a list of over 7000 words, building passphrases with at least [64 bits](http://world.std.com/%7Ereinhold/dicewarefaq.html#howlong) of entropy.
+__correcthorse.py__  overcomes this limitation by sourcing its random data from [atmospheric radio noise](http://www.random.org/faq/#Q1.4).
+The script downloads true random numbers from RANDOM.org over an encrypted SSL connection.
+Then it matches those numbers against a list of over 7000 words, building strong passphrases with at least [64 bits](http://world.std.com/%7Ereinhold/dicewarefaq.html#howlong) of entropy.

 ###What's a passphrase?###